sendgrid/docs/source/Integrate/Mail_Clients/applemail.md

 </p>
 ![Settings for Mail to use SendGrid SMTP]({{root_url}}/images/apple_mail_3.png "SendGrid SMTP server settings")

-When writing a message, there is a dropdown beneath the Subject field, where you can define the outgoing server you wish to use.
-By doing so, you can send individual messages to your regular SMTP and the messages you need to send through SendGrid can go through us.
-Please note that when you select the outgoing server, it will be remembered until you change the selection.
+To define the server you want to use, select the drop-down menu beneath the Subject field.
+This functionality allows you to send individual SMTP messages in addition to the messages you usually send through SendGrid.

+{% info %}
+The server you select will remain the default outgoing server unless manually changed.
+{% endinfo %}

 ![The dropdown menu to select the SMTP server to use for this send.]({{root_url}}/images/apple_mail_4.png "SMTP server dropdown")